victorbenichoux/vizno/docs/renderers.md

 They are rendered as SVG using `pygal`'s `Graph.render(disable_xml_declaration=True)` function and pass through the same cleaning process as the other SVG contents (see below).

-Checkout the `examples/renderers/pygal.py` for an example.
+Checkout the `examples/renderers/pygal.py` for an example, and the [resulting report](./examples/pygal.html).

 ### SVG